Declination setting circle for Star-Adventurer with L-bracket

 The declination setting circle rotates as you rotate the declination axis.

 Once a refecence object is pointed, you can rotate the declination ring to set its declination coordinate.« Do you need a tailor-designed and 3D-printed piece ?
-Maybe I can do it for you...Ball-head dovetail adapter »
+Maybe I can do it for you...Quick-release Ball-head's dovetail adapter »

 Tags : declination setting circle, star adventurer, star-adventurer, leca philippe, philippe leca, 3D-printing, shopping